dgp1130/HydroActive/README.md

     that the component will always be initialized through the factory.
 *   No good community protocol consensus on how to hydrate disconnected elements. https://github.com/webcomponents-cg/community-protocols/issues/38
+*   Declaring props are component properties, means they have a chance of conflicting with existing properties.